d3uk4li0n/writeups/tryhackme-wireshark-traffic-analysis/tryhackme-wireshark-traffic-analysis.md

 - how traffic is moving across the network

 While it doesn’t carry data itself, it can provide us with useful information about the devices we are trying to communicate with.

+It took some trial and error of looking at the raw data of various packets, but I finally got it:

+**Answer: SSH**